 Finalize Your Wedding Vows

 This is something I kept putting off until two weeks before the wedding, and I so wish I gave myself enough time beforehand so I wasn’t freaking out at basically the last minute when my vows weren’t coming together.
 If you’re writing your own vows, consider having them done around a month before your wedding.
 It’s one less thing you’ll have to worry about!
-Read our Guide to Writing Your Own Wedding Vows here.
+Read our guide to writing your own wedding vows here, or listen to vow expert Tanya Pushkine talk about what to leave OUT of your vows in The Wedding Class.

 Create Your Wedding Day Timeline